Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 You need to keep the documentation relating to SEISS with your other Self Assessment records, as per existing requirements to keep records for five years.
 In other words, you will need to keep the records until at least 2027 after the 31 January 2022 submission deadline for the 2020/21 tax year.

-You should keep the records relating to the amount claimed, the claim reference number, and any evidence that your business has been adversely affected by the coronavirus outbreak (for example, cancelled orders).
+You should keep the records relating to the amount claimed, the claim reference number, and any evidence that your business has been adversely affected by the coronavirus outbreak (cancelled orders, for example).

 Remember that the reason for keeping the records in this way is to explain to HMRC what your situation was should it investigate for any reason, so the more evidence you save, the easier this will be.